mstevens5/333_A2_Usage/README.md

 * SSH request to Windows host
 * HTTP request to Linux host
 * HTTP request to Windows host

+If you are not seeing traffic from the OtherLinux machines, let me know and I can upload two new OtherLinux VMs with a fix.

 ### Starting The VM